ACL Injury- Anterior Cruciate Ligament

 - Direct contact or collision

 - Landing incorrectly (Knee Valgus + Tibial Rotation)

->

-> Physiotherapy treatment will vary based upon the patient's situation and degree of tear.
+Physiotherapy treatment will vary based upon the patient's situation and degree of tear.
 A brace and crutches may be recommended to protect the knee and allow partial weight bearing through the leg.
-Physical therapy is recommended to restore function to knee and strengthen it as the swelling goes down.
-For post-surgical physiotherapy, physical therapy will focus on returning motion to the joints and strengthen to the muscles.
+Physical therapy is recommended to restore function to knee and provide strengthening as the swelling goes down.
+For post-surgical physiotherapy the focus is on returning the motion to the joints and strengthening the muscles.
 A strengthening program will be implemented to protect the new ligament.